Questions

 )

-To create multiple versions of the question when constructing a survey (i.e., before running it), pass the scenarios to the question loop method:
+Alternatively, we can create multiple versions of a question when constructing a survey (i.e., before running it), by passing scenarios to the question loop method:

 We can inspect the questions that have been created: